Alignak-monitoring/alignak-doc/source/03_how_it_work/run_daemons.rst

 -----------------------
 All the Alignak daemons have a script that can be launched with command line parameters.

-All the command line parameters are optional because default values are used by the daemon when it starts but it is recommended to use, at least, a daemon configuration file with the `-c` option.
+All the command line parameters are optional because default values are used by the daemon when it starts but it is recommended to use a daemon configuration file with the `-c` option.

+Without a configuration file, the daemon will use some default values:

+    - use a generic prefix for its files except if a daemon name is provided on the command line. the prefix is the daemon name if it is provided, else it is the daemon type with an ending `d` character (eg. brokerd for a broker)
-Without a configuration file, the daemon will create its pid file in the current working directory.
+    - create its pid (prefix.pid) and log (prefix.log) file in the current working directory.
+    - It will also use a default port to listen to the other daemons (arbiter: 7770, scheduler: 7768, broker: 7772, poller: 7771, reactionner: 7769, receiver: 7773).

 Other command line parameters are available, but they are really rarely used ;)